davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/templates.md

-SBDG even auto-configures `GemfireTemplate` beans for Regions that have been defined with {pivotal-gemfire-name} native configuration metadata, such as `cache.xml`.
+SBDG even auto-configures `GemfireTemplate` beans for Regions that have been defined with VMware GemFire native configuration metadata, such as `cache.xml`.

-Consider the following {pivotal-gemfire-name} native `cache.xml`:
+Consider the following VMware GemFire native `cache.xml`: